slightknack/slightknack.dev/content/blog/zig-raylib.md

 > N.B.
 "Maybe if you made it a game you could" — my brother

-Anyway, the code will be up on GitHub, it's like ~500 lines and has [like one dependency](https://github.com/Not-Nik/raylib-zig) (`raylib-zig`) so it shouldn't be too hard to get the native build working if you'd like to follow along then.
+Anyway, the code ~~will be~~ [is now up on GitHub](https://github.com/slightknack/scrabble), it's like ~500 lines and has [like one dependency](https://github.com/Not-Nik/raylib-zig) (`raylib-zig`) so it shouldn't be too hard to get the native build working if you'd like to follow along then.
 The web build is a little hacky and left as an exercise to the reader.

 # Why Zig